kemtls/Tamarin-multi-stage-model/glossary.md

 For KEMTLS, `stage` can be `'1'`, `'2'`, ..., `'6'`.

 - `Registered(P, pk, type)`: Records that a public key `pk` of type `type` (either `KEM_c` or `KEM_s`) was registered for party `P`.

+The following action facts directly correspond to variables in the multi stage key exchange model in Section B.1 of https://eprint.iacr.org/2020/534.pdf.

 - `Owner(tid, P)` or `Owner(tid, 'anonymous')`: Records that the owner of thread `tid` is party `P` or is anonymous.
 - `Role(tid, 'client')` or `Role(tid, 'server')`: Records that the role of the party in thread `tid` is a client or a server.
 - `CID(tid, stage, cid)`: Records that the contributive identifier of stage `stage` for thread `tid` is `cid`.